sookiemonster/Processing-LiteRoom/README.md

 6/7/2021

 Daniel - Added constrast slider.

+Jonathan - Scrapped the ideas for different aspect ratios and clipping in histogram.

 6/8/2021